 For more updates on our projects and solutions, stay tuned to our blog, or contact us for more information.

-Trains are no longer just a means of transport, but also a symbol of innovation and safety.
-The design of the front end and bodywork combines aesthetics with advanced engineering and European standards.
-How does the appearance of a train affect its aerodynamics, energy consumption, safety, and brand image?
+Read moreModern trains are not just means of transport, but also embody innovation and safety.
+The design of the front end and car body combines aesthetics with advanced engineering and European standards.
+How does the appearance of a train affect its aerodynamics, energy consumption, safety and brand image?
 Here’s what’s behind the modern design of rolling stock.

 Read moreDigital side mirrors are a technology moving from conceptual prototypes to series production.
 Instead of classic car mirrors, vehicles now feature compact cameras and interior screens.
 What are the benefits of this solution, which brands are already implementing it, and do digital mirrors have a chance to replace traditional ones?